In This Article

 - How Can Livspace Help You?

 Hurry up and save your house from looking bland that lacks character!
 How do you do that?
 Well, there are a lot of ways this can be done — change the furniture, add some wallpaper or work on the ceiling.
-The best rooms are the ones who combine all the three with ample lighting to make a coherent theme.
+The best rooms are the ones that combine all the three with ample lighting to make a coherent theme.
 Let us focus on ceiling design today.
 When it comes to ceilings, wood, MDF, gypsum or POP are the most popular.
-We are going to narrowly focus on POP design for ceiling and discussing their pros and cons, including some POP ceiling design examples from #Livspacehomes we love.
+We are going to majorly focus on POP design for ceiling and discuss their pros and cons, including some POP ceiling design examples from #Livspacehomes we love.

 What is POP Ceiling Design?

 POP or Plaster of Paris is a commonly used material used to make false ceiling, accent decors and wall trims.
 POP is a quick-setting white powder made of semi-dehydrated gypsum.
 This lightweight and heat-resistant material is mixed at the site and makes for a stunning POP design for ceilings.

 Why is it a Popular Choice for False Ceilings?

 Seems like POP has made its way into most Indian households.
 POP ceiling designs are seen as a norm.
 It is preferred over gypsum for its versatile nature as it can be modelled easily into any design per demand.